Find Grad Schools

 Doctor’s Degrees in Construction Engineering

 A doctor's degree in construction engineering is offered at 4 colleges in the United States.
-Approximately 25% of recent graduates in this major were women, and no racial-ethnic minorities were represented in this group.
-Also, 50.0% of construction engineering graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 33% were students from underrepresented racial-ethnic groups.
+Also, 33.3% of construction engineering graduates were international students.

 Education Levels of Construction Engineering Majors